Every Purchase Matters

 Here are a few of my favorite products (but I often save new finds on my Pinterest board):

-- Pact: my FAVE undies, leggings, socks, and camis.
-Men & women's styles.
+Pact: my FAVE undies, leggings, socks, and camis.
+Men’s, women’s, children’s, babies’, and now bedding!
 Super comfy and lots of Fair Trade Certified options

 What I Miss (and Why it's Still Worth It)